Skip to Content

 Veterans and service members with disabilities are entitled to the opportunity to learn to drive a motorized vehicle on the nation’s public highways.
 Depending upon the severity of the disability and the available adaptive equipment designed for today’s motor vehicles, the disabled Veteran should enjoy the independence and freedom of mobility offered to all citizens.

-The Driver rehabilitation services can be provided to the inpatient and outpatient Veteran, and include evaluation, consultation, and assessment of a wide range of physical and mental disabilities related to driver rehabilitation, both as a driver or as a passenger.
+Driver rehabilitation services can be provided to the inpatient and outpatient Veteran, both as a driver or as a passenger.

-The Drivers Training professionals work closely with the patient to provide input on driving skills and task needed to compensate for their disability and the needed adaptive equipment that is necessary for their specific disability.
+Drivers training professionals provide input on driving skills to compensate for their disability and adaptive equipment for their specific disability.

-A prescription is developed for eligible Veterans so Prosthetics service can work with the vendor to provide the needed adaptations for the Veteran or the Veteran can obtain the needed devices on their own.
+A prescription is developed for eligible Veterans.
+Prosthetics will work with vendors to provide needed adaptations or the Veteran can obtain the needed devices on their own.

 Services also include assistance with vehicle selection if needed, as well as assessment for appropriate adaptive equipment.